-Iowa law requires licensed employees and other mandatory reporters to report to the Iowa Department of Human Services (DHS) instances of suspected child abuse which they become aware of within the scope of their professional practice.
+Iowa law requires licensed employees to report to the Iowa Department of Human Services (DHS) instances of suspected child abuse which they become aware of within the scope of their professional practice.
 A "child" is defined as a person under 18 years of age.

-The law further specifies that a licensed employee or other mandatory reporter who knowingly or willfully fails to report a suspected case of child abuse is guilty of a simple misdemeanor and that the licensed employee may be subject to civil liability for damages caused by the failure to report.
+The law further specifies that a licensed employee who knowingly or willfully fails to report a suspected case of child abuse is guilty of a simple misdemeanor and that the licensed employee may be subject to civil liability for damages caused by the failure to report.

-Employees participating in good faith in the making of a report or in a judicial proceeding that may result from the report are immune from liability as provided by law.
+Employees participating in good faith in the making of a report or in a judicial proceeding that may result from the report are immune from liability.